Anal Cancer

-Anal cancer is a type of cancer that starts in the anus.
-Cancer starts when cells in the body begin to grow out of control.
-To learn more about how cancers start and spread, see What Is Cancer?
+Anal cancer starts in the anus.
+Cancer develops when cells in the body begin to grow out of control.

-The anus is the opening at the lower end of the intestines.
-It's where the end of the intestines connect to the outside of the body.
+The anus is the opening at the last part of the intestines that connects to the outside of the body.

 As food is digested, it passes from the stomach to the small intestine.
-It then moves from the small intestine into the main part of the large intestine (called the colon).
+It then moves from the small intestine into the large intestine, also called the colon.
 The colon absorbs water and salt from the digested food.
 The waste matter that's left after going through the colon is known as feces or stool.
 Stool is stored in the last part of the large intestine, called the rectum.
-From there, stool is passed out of the body through the anus as a bowel movement.
+From there, stool passes out of the body through the anus as a bowel movement.

 diagram showing anal structure including the anal canal, rectum, blood vessels, sphincter muscles, mucosa and anal margin